Edinichka1/local-network-chat/README.md

 # local network chat with c++ boost asio

-command line arguments:
+optional command line arguments:
 1 - name
-2 - port
+2 - port (by default, it works on the 2003 port)

 On some computers, you may need to disable the firewall